GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/csharp/index.md

 like the [Gluu Server](https://gluu.org/gluu-server) or Google, for login.

 ## Sample Project
-[Download a Sample Project](https://github.com/GluuFederation/oxd-csharp/archive/3.1.1.zip) specific to this oxd C# library.
+Download the [Sample Project](https://github.com/GluuFederation/oxd-csharp/archive/3.1.1.zip) specific to this oxd C# library.

 ### System Requirements